mellaurie/tone/pages/02.april-2020/04.u4/03.topic-2/section.md

 In the next several pages, we're going to explore 10 common activity/assessment types in online courses.

-!!
-Please note that not all of these activity and assessment types will work for your course!
+  - **Please note** that not all of these activity and assessment types will work for your course!
 Focus on what will help students practice and achieve the learning outcomes.

 A final note before you dive into our activity smorgasbord...